norazhaoo/Notes/README.md

    - After the workflow completes, go to Settings → Pages
    - Select "gh-pages" branch and "/ (root)" folder
    - Click Save
-   - Your site will be available at `https://username.github.io/Notes/` (or `https://username.github.io/` if using username.github.io)
+   - Your site will be available at `https://username.github.io/Notes/` (subpath)
    - **Note**: The `gh-pages` branch will be created automatically after the first successful workflow run

 ### Manual Trigger